-- 27. An enterprise should not recognise a contingent liability. - 28.
-A contingent liability is disclosed, as required by paragraph 86, unless the possibility of an outflow of resources embodying economic benefits is remote. - 29.
-Where an enterprise is jointly and severally liable for an obligation, the part of the obligation that is expected to be met by other parties is treated as a contingent liability.
-The enterprise recognises a provision for the part of the obligation for which an outflow of resources embodying economic benefits is probable, except in the extremely rare circumstances where no reliable estimate can be made. - Contingent liabilities may develop in a way not initially expected.
-Therefore, they are assessed 30. continually to determine whether an outflow of resources embodying economic benefits has become probable.
+27 An entity shall not recognise a contingent liability.

+- A contingent liability is disclosed, as required by paragraph 86, unless the possibility of an outflow of resources embodying economic benefits is remote. - 29 Where an entity is jointly and severally liable for an obligation, the part of the obligation that is expected to be met by other parties is treated as a contingent liability.
+The entity recognises a provision for the part of the obligation for which an outflow of resources embodying economic benefits is probable, except in the extremely rare circumstances where no reliable estimate can be made. - 30 Contingent liabilities may develop in a way not initially expected.
+Therefore, they are assessed continually to determine whether an outflow of resources embodying economic benefits has become probable.
 If it becomes probable that an outflow of future economic benefits will be required for an item previously dealt with as a contingent liability, a provision is recognised in the financial statements of the period in which the change in probability occurs (except in the extremely rare circumstances where no reliable estimate can be made).

-2 The interpretation of "probable" in this Statement as "more likely than not" does not necessarily apply in other Statements of Standard Accounting Practice.
+The interpretation of "probable" in this Standard as "more likely than not" does not necessarily apply in other Standards.